World's biggest fish market will be moved, says Tokyo governor

 The government initially planned to sell all or part of the current site near the upscale Ginza shopping district.

+Last week, the top-selling Yomiuri newspaper reported that the governor was mulling the possibility of opening the new site in May next year.

-Plans to uproot the more than 80-year-old market have been in the works for years, with advocates citing the need for upgraded technology.
+Plans to uproot the more than 80-year-old market have been in the works for years, with advocates citing the need for upgraded technology as they pointed to Tsukiji's antiquated refrigeration systems.

 But those plans were put on ice after Koike said last summer she would postpone the move originally set for late 2016.